Exiv2/exiv2/README.md

 ## MinGW/msys2

 Please note that the platform MinGW/msys2 32 is obsolete and superceded by MinGW/msys2 64.
-It is important to highlight that we rely in the usage of the Universal C Runtime (UCRT) and its relative new support for UTF-8.
+It is important to highlight that we rely on using the Universal C Runtime (UCRT) and its relatively new support for UTF-8.
 Check this [PR](https://github.com/Exiv2/exiv2/pull/2090) for more information.
 Therefore you will need to use the [URCT MSYS environment](https://www.msys2.org/docs/environments/).

 Install the latest version of [MSYS2](https://repo.msys2.org/distrib/msys2-x86_64-latest.exe), and follow the installation instructions available [here](https://www.msys2.org/).